qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 </UserControl>
 ```

 Navigation is implemented in code-behind using RelayCommands.
-Example of LastItemCommand is shown below.
+An example of LastItemCommand is shown below.
-LastItemExecute method sets the selected index of the data grid to the last item and ensures it is visible
+The LastItemExecute method sets the selected data grid index to the last item and makes it visible by scrolling it into view.
-by scrolling it into view.
-If the data grid is not initialized, the method exits without making changes.
+If the data grid is not initialized, the method exits without making any changes.

 ```csharp
   public RelayCommand LastItemCommand { [DebuggerStepThrough] get; set; }